Vsn-vsn/cryptonite_taskphase_vikasan/Luminarium/Perceiving_Permissions.md

 In this level, we will practice changing the owner of the `/flag` file to the hacker user.We change the ownership to *hacker* by `chown hacker /flag` and the obtain the flag by running `./flag` .

 # Groups and Files
+In Linux, files have both an owning `user` and `group`.
+A group can have multiple users in it, and a user can be a member of multiple groups.